Topological invariance of torsion sensitive intersection homology: Dimension axioms

 Classically, one can visual perversities satisfying the Goresky-MacPherson condition as ``sub-step'' functions.
 Similarly, strongly constrained ts-perversities can be visualized in diagrams such as the following in which the ground ring is $\Z$:

-Here the column labels along the bottom indicate a codimension parameter and the row labels on the left indicate a degree.
+Here the column labels along the bottom indicate codimension parameters and the row labels on the left indicate degrees.
 The asterisks display the height of $\vec p_1(k)$ while the sets of primes give $\vec p_2(k)$.
 The diagram is meant to evoke the cut-off degrees for the truncations determined by $\vec p$ with the primes in each $\vec p_2(k)$ surviving for an extra degree.
 In particular, the displayed ts-perversity is given by

 Note that $\vec p_1$ satisfies the Goresky-MacPherson conditions while $\vec p_2$ grows in each row but shrinks with each step up.